-But like so many stories, the truth of the brazen bull is hard to verify.
+But like so many stories from antiquity, the truth of the brazen bull is hard to verify.

 Famed poet and philosopher Cicero recalls the bull as fact, and as proof of a cruel ruler’s viciousness in his series of speeches In Verrum: “… which was that noble bull, which that most cruel of all tyrants, Phalaris, is said to have had, into which he was accustomed to put men for punishment, and to put fire under.”